suzydeurinck/cv/README.md

 <div style="background-color: #ee0b57; padding: 30px; border-radius: 10px;">

 # Suzy Deurinck MSc.
 Animal Science
-> Aspiring Data Engineer
+> Data Engineer

 ## Summary
 Drawing upon nearly 10 years of experience as a horse welfare consultant and successful business owner, I developed my observational skills and ability to identify and interpret subtle behavioral cues.
 As a data engineer, I bring this same attention to detail and a holistic perspective to my work, enabling me to spot connections and maintain a big-picture view of complex datasets.
-At Techionista Academy, I learned about Azure, SQL, and Power BI.
+At Techionista Academy, I learned about Azure, SQL, Python and Power BI.

 As someone with a deep-seated passion for helping people, animals, and the planet, I am committed to using technology as a means of driving positive change.
 One of my core beliefs